CSUN-MS-BANA/culminating-project-group-3/Week 1 Deliverables/List of Research Questions (60).md

 54. In developing countries, what percent of female headed households have to travel 30 minutes or more for water?

 55. Is there any correlation between living in a country with a low GNI score and high mortality rates?

+56. What role does smoking play in under 5 years of age mortality in a household?

+57. What is the link between malnurished children in developing countries and food insucurity?

+58. Is there any correlation between females that have limited access to healthcare and infant mortality rates in developing countries?

+59. Does the percent of those living in countries using at least basic sanitation have a lower under-5 mortality rate?

+60. What percent of woman that are anemic also breastfeed?